 Unlike some wine, technology doesn’t get better with age.
 But, like wine, it does get more expensive.

 Catherine Sanders Reach (@CatherineReach) is Director, Law Practice Management and Technology, for the Chicago Bar Association.
 She was previously Director of the American Bar Association’s Legal Technology Resource Center for over 10 years.

 Without question, the biggest money-waster is printing.
 Still!
 Taking electronic data and converting it to paper wastes money on toner, paper and wear and tear on the printer.
 And lawyers keep searching for paper copies of things, wasting their billable time and the time of their employees.
 Keep the data in electronic form or convert it to another format (PDF) for consistent filing and searching.
-Take a good on-demand CLE course in going paperless like this one from the ABA.
+Take a good on-demand CLE course in going paperless.

 In general, our best tip for spending money wisely on tech is to do your research and talk to colleagues.
 Check out reviews for your intended purchase so you can get the best bang for the buck.
 Resources such as TechnoLawyer, Attorney at Work and the ABA Legal Technology Resource Center are good places to start.
 Be sure to stick with business-grade hardware.
 Getting hardware “on the cheap” will bite you with potentially slow performance and reliability issues — you want at least a three-year warranty.
 There is a reason for alluring lower prices on consumer-grade products: They are guaranteed to cost you more in the long run.